E2E QoS-aware Data Transmission

 The QFI / 5QI information is the key trigger that propagates QoS control signaling through all RAN layers (PDCP–RLC–MAC).

-- Interprets QFI received from the UPF
+- Interprets QFI received from the UPF.

-PDCP Layer — 5QI-based Handling
+PDCP Layer — QFI/5QI-Driven Behavior

 Responsible for integrity protection, ciphering, reordering, and duplication.